uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/05-Visualizing Your Data.md

     <img src='images/05crbstates_ra.png' width=800>
 </p>

-We note that Wyoming has the highest overall groundwater anomaly.
+We note that Wyoming has the highest overall groundwater anomaly[^1].
 Eventhough the trend for the CRB (aggregated) leans negative, Wyoming starts positive for nearly every month.
 Conversely, we observe that California is facing the largest amount of groundwater depletion, which aligns with the historic drought the state has been facing.

+[^1]: Please note that these groundwater estimates are shown without surface water included.